 International Students' Cost to Attend

-In order to obtain an I-20 students must show a year's worth of funding (two semesters) to cover tuition, books, fees, lodging, meals, day-to-day expenses and required health insurance.
-Need based financial aid is not available for international students.
-It is recommended that international students research scholarship opportunities that may be available in their home country to study in the US.
+In order to obtain an I-20, students must show a year's worth of funding (two semesters) to cover tuition, books, fees, lodging, meals, day-to-day expenses, and required health insurance.

 Some programs charge a surcharge for their courses in addition to regular tuition.
 Students in these majors are required to show additional funding, and pay a higher amount for the programs' courses.